11NightHawk/Movie-Trailer-Website/README.md

 ## Initiation Instructions

+To initiate the project you need python v2.7.16 or later installed on your computer

+Follow the ensuing steps to launch the website:
+1. Download the code or clone repository
+2. Change the directory of the console to the location of the files downloaded
-Run the following command in the console to launch the website
+3. Run the following line of code in the console
 ```
 python main.py
 ```
+4. The website will open in your default browser
+5. In the website you can see the title of the movie, and it's art imagery.
+6. Select one to view its trailer!